RickOwri/real-estate-contract/Documentation.md

 - `MINTER_ROLE`: Represents the role required to mint (create) new tokens.
 - `BURNER_ROLE`: Represents the role required to burn (destroy) tokens.

+# Script Documentation

+## Script Deployment

+The TypeScript code defines a function named `deployProperty` that handles the deployment of the Property contract.
+This function takes a single parameter `hre`, which represents the HardhatRuntimeEnvironment object.

+Within the `deployProperty` function, it deploys a contract named "TestToken" using the `deploy` method.
+The deployment includes specifying the deployer account, empty constructor arguments, and the number of block confirmations to wait for.

+After the deployment, the function logs the deployment address of the `TestToken` contract.
+It also verifies the deployed contract on Etherscan if the network is not a development network.

+The `deployProperty` function serves as an entry point for deploying the Property contract and can be executed using appropriate deployment commands or scripts.

+The code focuses on the deployment aspect, allowing for customization and flexibility in deploying the Property contract.
+It integrates with the Hardhat framework and leverages the provided runtime environment for deployment operations.

+## PropertyManager Smart Contract Deployment

+The script provided is designed to deploy the PropertyManager smart contract using Hardhat, a popular development environment for Ethereum.

+### Smart Contract Parameters

+- **FEE**: A fee for creating new properties (expressed in ethers).
+- **TEST_TOKEN_ADDRESS**: The address of the TestToken contract.
+- **EXCHANGE_RATIO**: The ratio of ethers to TestTokens for exchanges.
+- **RETURN_PENALTY**: The penalty percentage for returning tokens.
+- **MIN_RETURN_AMOUNT**: The minimum number of tokens that can be returned.

+### Deploy Function

+`deployProperty` is the deploy function for the PropertyManager smart contract.
+It retrieves the necessary components from the Hardhat runtime environment including the deployer's account and the network's chain ID.

+#### Arguments

+The arguments for the PropertyManager contract constructor are set using the predefined constants.

+#### Deployment Process

+The function logs the start of the deployment process and deploys the PropertyManager contract with the specified arguments.
+Once deployed, it logs the contract's address.

+#### Verification

+If not on a development chain and an Etherscan API key is present, the function also verifies the contract on Etherscan.

+#### Export and Tags

+Finally, the deploy function is exported for use in other modules and tagged for easy reference.